pfdubois/BridgeBidding/source/TwoSuitedDefense.rst

 ----------------------

-If the second suit is not known, such as a 1♥ (2♥) Michaels bid, things are more complicated.
+If the second suit is not known, such as a 1♥ (2♥) Michaels bid, things are more complicated:

--  The one available cue bid is a limit raise or better in partner's suit.
+*  The one available cue bid is a limit raise or better in partner's suit.
 Example: 1♥ (2♥) 2♠ = limit raise+ in hearts.

--  A raise to the 3-level is a constructive raise (7-10 points).
+*  A raise to the 3-level is a constructive raise (7-10 points).
 Larry Cohen recommends that this shows 3-card support for a major, or 4-card support for a minor.
 Non-forcing.
 A jump raise to the 4-level is weak and preemptive, showing 4+ card support.
 Non-forcing.

--  A jump cue-bid is a splinter and a slam try.
+*  A jump cue-bid is a splinter and a slam try.
 1♥ (2♥) 3♠ =
    short spades, support, slam try.

--  A no-trump response is used to show 10+ HCP points without support, with stoppers in the other three suits.
+*  A no-trump response is used to show 10+ HCP points without support, with stoppers in the other three suits.

--  A double shows you have a penalty double of one of their suits, the known one or one of the others, typically 7+ HCP, often a balanced hand.
+*  A double shows you have a penalty double of one of their suits, the known one or one of the others, typically 7+ HCP, often a balanced hand.

--  All other bids are not forcing.
+*  All other bids are not forcing.

--  Pass can be just waiting but it is usually weak.
+*  Pass can be just waiting but it is usually weak.

 The meaning of the responder's rebids after an initial double and pass by opener are as follows.
 Example::

    1♥ 2♥ X 2♠
    P   P ?

--  Double is for penalty
+*  Double is for penalty

--  New suit is 5+ cards, game forcing.
+*  New suit is 5+ cards, game forcing.

--  3N is game strength with a stopper.
+*  3N is game strength with a stopper.

--  Bidding overcaller's suit is :ref:`Western Cue <Western_Cue>`,
+*  Bidding overcaller's suit is :ref:`Western Cue <Western_Cue>`,
    forcing to game and denying a stopper in the suit and asking partner to bid 3N if he holds one.